Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Distributed Tasks for Agents

-For this work, we will use the following definition: \begin{dfn} Given a graph, and a number $h\ge 1$, the \textbf{rendezvous task} is defined as the task in which $r\geq 2$ agents, placed uniformly randomly among the nodes of the graph, are successful when they all meet in the same node after crossing, all at the same time, edges of the graph $h$ times and without knowing the starting position of the other agents.
-If $h = 1$ then the rendezvous task is called \textbf{single-step}. \end{dfn}
+\begin{dfn} Given a graph, and a number $h\ge 1$, the \textbf{rendezvous task} is defined as the task in which $r\geq 2$ agents, placed uniformly randomly among the vertexes of the graph, move along edges of the graph $h$ times.
+They are successful if, after crossing the edges $h$ times, they are all positioned in the same vertex.
+They can establish a strategy before being placed on the graph, but they are not allowed to communicate before each of the agents has completed their move.